-You may be able to file a civil lawsuit against the manufacturer of Zantac or another medication that includes ranitidine as an ingredient, if you qualify.
-The best way to learn more about pursuing this type of case against a drug company is to discuss your case with an attorney who regularly deals with defective drug cases on behalf of clients in your state.
+You might be able to file a civil lawsuit against the manufacturers of Zantac or another medication that contains ranitidine as an ingredient if you qualify.
+The best way to find out more about pursuing this type of case against a pharmaceutical company is to speak with an attorney from Zanes Law who regularly handles product liability litigation.

-Zanes Law can review your case for free and help you understand your rights.
-We will discuss the facts of your case with you and explain the actions we can take on your behalf.
-We may able to obtain compensation to help pay for your cancer treatment, medical care, lost wages, pain and suffering, and more.
+A Zantac cancer lawsuit lawyer can evaluate your case for free and explain your rights.
+We will review the details of your case with you and go over the actions we can take in your situation.
+We might be able to recover compensation to reimburse you for your cancer treatment, medical care, lost wages, and pain and suffering.

 Building a Case Against the Drug Manufacturer